dogweather/forkful/content/en/dart/getting-started/starting-a-new-project.md

 weight: 1
 ---

-## What & Why?

-Starting a new project in Dart involves setting up an environment conducive to efficient development, testing, and deployment.
-Programmers initiate new Dart projects to leverage Dart's optimal performance and robust ecosystem, particularly for web and mobile app development with frameworks like Flutter.

 ## How to:
 1. **Install Dart**:
    Ensure Dart is installed on your system.
 If not, you can download it from [https://dart.dev/get-dart](https://dart.dev/get-dart).
 Verify the installation with: